Reducing

 Erasing polarization does not mean dispelling our differences.
 It means engaging with the other side constructively and re-humanizing the rest of Americans who do not see things your way.
 It means that we all must recognize that listening just to what we want to hear does little to move our country forwards and leads to radicalism.

-It includes community forums where everyone listens with curiosity and dialog.
+This includes community forums where everyone listens with curiosity and dialog.
 This brings neighbors into an understanding in which solutions are generated.
 Human to human interaction between two oppositions tend to create a third something… a community that is not seen in the trenches of the digital forums or politics.
 Out of this comes a surprising shared identity and resolution.

-What if more information were available about news sources?
-Studies confirm that when consumer labels educate us about the dangers, calories or ingredients — they help us make better decisions.
-If such nonpartison information was available regarding our intake of news, it would help people sort out truth from fiction.
-It would encourage journalism again.
-Most importantly it should force all sources of news to become more accurate.
+It means making sure everyone hears the same facts.
+News coverage of even something nonpolitical can vary widely from source to source.
+The discrepancies can be astounding.
+Studies show that the American public is increasingly consuming news sources that suit their beliefs and politics rather than listening to a source with balance.
+These studies also show that the public has a hard time distinguishing actual journalism from the tabloid writers and news of bias.
+When consumer labels educate us about the dangers, calories or ingredients — they help us make better decisions.
+If such nonpartisan information was available regarding our intake of news, in regards to accuracy and balance, it would help people sort out truth from fiction.
+It would encourage true journalism again.
+Most importantly it encourges all sources of news to become more accurate.
 Lastly this does not tell the public what they can watch, but empowers them to choose more wisely.